 About PREPPREP funds are used to educate youth on both abstinence and contraception through the implementation of evidence-based programs that also include adult preparation topics.
 PREP programs serve youth age 10-19 (and young adult women who are pregnant or parenting up to age 21).
 The initiative also pays particular attention to developing funded agencies' capacity for assessing and responding to trauma, recognizing and coping with secondary trauma, and developing policies for trauma-informed organizations.

 The current PREP initiative began January 1, 2017.
 The PREP initiative is funded by federal Title V funds awarded to NYSDOH by the U.S. Department of Health and Human Services, Administration for Families and Children.
-In turn, NYSDOH has awarded funds to support eight community-based programs that were selected through a competitive Request for Applications (PDF) process.
+In turn, NYSDOH has awarded funds to support seven community-based programs that were selected through a competitive Request for Applications (PDF) process.